<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[WORLD CUP GENERAL]]></category>

-<guid isPermaLink="false">http://www.waterskiandwakeboardworldcup.com/?p=3084</guid>
+<guid isPermaLink="false">http://waterskiandwakeboardworldcup.com/?p=2864</guid>

-<p style="text-align: center;"><a href="http://cdn7.waterskiandwakeboardworldcup.com/wp-content/uploads/2013/06/Riders.jpeg"><img class="aligncenter size-medium wp-image-3085" alt="Riders" src="http://cdn8.waterskiandwakeboardworldcup.com/wp-content/uploads/2013/06/Riders-300x198.jpeg" width="300" height="198" /></a></p>
+<p style="text-align: center;"><a href="/wp-content/uploads/2012/12/2013-Liuzhou-Fireworks.jpg"><img class="aligncenter size-medium wp-image-2865" title="" src="/wp-content/uploads/2012/12/2013-Liuzhou-Fireworks-300x199.jpg" alt="" width="300" height="199" /></a></p>

 ]]></content:encoded>